OffByNone/Omniscience/README.md

 Connect to MatchStick for debugging purposes

-	adb connect [ip]:5555 (5555 is default so you should be able to omit the port, ip is the ip of your device) adb devices (you should see your device, mine just shows as device) open webide and it should be listed under usb devices
+	adb connect ip:5555 (5555 is default so you should be able to omit the port, ip is the ip of your device) adb devices (you should see your device, mine just shows as device) open webide and it should be listed under usb devices

 To-Do

-	[ ]	New Icon

 	Front-End

-		Panel
-			[ ] re-enable, maybe under a second button
-			[ ] Start with list of devices
-			[ ] Clicking on device will slide either right or left to the playlist for the device [ ] Indicate if something is playing currently on the device

 		Device Template